ickb/v1-tester/README.md

 # iCKB v1 tester

-## Run the simulation of limit order creation on testnet
+## Run the simulation of iCKB limit order creation on testnet

 1. Download this repo in a folder of your choice: